gabeshaughnessy/augmentedart/wp-content/plugins/edge-suite/readme.txt

 * <a href="http://old.edgedocks.com/content/edge-suite-integrate-edge-animate-wordpress">Edge Docks - written tutorial</a>
 * <a href="http://tv.adobe.com/watch/create-like-crazy-with-adobe-edge/episode-5-spice-up-your-wordpress-site-with-edge-animate/">Adobe TV - video tutorial</a>

-More resources can be found at <a href="http://edgedocks.com/edge_suite_wp">EdgeDocks.com</a>.
+More resources can be found at <a href="http://edgedocks.com/">EdgeDocks.com</a>.

 The plugin has been intensively tested over the last couple of months and seems to be rather stable, it is up to you though if you want to try and use it in production.
-If you experience any problems please open an issue in the support section.
+If you experience any problems please read the FAQ before opening an issue in the support section.
 If you like the plugin please vote for it and let us know that it works for your wordpress version.

 == Features ==